Majapahit: Culture

 The population consisted of Muslim merchants from the west (Arab and Muslim Indians, but mostly those from Muslim states in Sumatra), Chinese (claimed to be descendants of Tang dynasty), and unrefined locals.
 The king held annual jousting tournaments.
 About the marriage rituals; the groom pays a visit to the house of the bride's family, the marriage union is consummated.
 Three days later, the groom escorts his bride back to his home, where the man's family beat drums and brass gongs, blowing pipes made from coconut shells (senterewe), beating a drum made from bamboo tubes (probably a kind of bamboo gamelan or kolintang), and light fireworks.
 Escorted in front, behind, and around by men holding short blades and shields.
 While the bride is a matted-hair woman, with an uncovered body and barefooted.
 She wraps herself in embroidered silk, wears a necklace around her neck adorned with gold beads, and bracelets on her wrist with ornaments of gold, silver and other precious ornaments.
 Family, friends and neighbours decorate a decorative boat with betel leaf, areca nut, reeds and flowers are sewn, and arrange a party to welcome the couple on such a festive occasion.
 When the groom arrives home, the gong and drum are sounded, they will drink wine (possibly arrack or tuak) and play music.
 After a few days, the festivities end.

 About the burial rituals, the dead body was left on the beach or empty land to be devoured by dogs (for lower-class), cremated, or committed into the waters (Javanese: Larung).
-The upper-class performed suttee, a suicide ritual by widowed wives, concubines or female servants, through self immolation by throwing themselves into flaming cremation fire.
+The upper-class performed sati, a suicide ritual by widowed wives, concubines or female servants, through self immolation by throwing themselves into flaming cremation fire.

 In this record, Ma Huan also describes a musical troupe travelling during full moon nights.
 Numbers of people holding shoulders creating an unbroken line while singing and chanting in unison, while the families whose houses being visited would give them copper coins or gifts.
 He also describes a class of artisans that draws various images on paper and give a theatrical performance.
 The narrator tells the story of legends, tales and romance drawn upon a screen of rolled paper.
 This kind of performance is identified as wayang bébér, an art of story-telling that has survived for many centuries in Java.

-Portuguese diplomat Tomé Pires, who visited the archipelago in 1512, recorded the culture of Java in the late Majapahit era, after his visit to the island between March–June 1513.
+Portuguese diplomat Tomé Pires, who visited the archipelago in 1512, recorded the culture of Java in the late Majapahit era, after his visit to the island between March and June 1513.
 Pires' account tells about the lords and nobles in Java.
 They are described as: